-135. In February, 2008, in Manizales, two lesbian highschool students were expelled from the Leonardo Da Vinci High school by the Principal Magola Franco Pérez.
+105. In February, 2008, in Manizales, two lesbian highschool students were expelled from the Leonardo Da Vinci High school by the Principal Magola Franco Pérez.
 Ms. Franco Pérez threatened to resign if the young women were ever allowed to return (which she did not) and organized students to demonstrate against them ("Colombia: 1st Day Back in Class for High School Lesbians Who Were Booted Out," April 29, 2008, www.blabbeando.blogspot.com.
-See also: Luis Fernanda Mejía, "Fuera de Clase por Preferir su Mismo Sexo," La Patria, February 22, 2008.